 - Along with the configuration of drivers for I²C and USART peripherals, use MHC to configure and generate Harmony v3 peripheral libraries for the I²C, USART, and PORTS peripherals.

 - Use MHC to configure application threads using FreeRTOS.

 - Use the Harmony v3 Driver, Peripheral Library APIs, and FreeRTOS APIs to implement the application.

 |Tool|| About|| Purchase|

 The Xplained Pro series evaluation kits include an onboard Embedded Debugger (EDBG).
 No external tools are necessary to program or debug the ATSAMC21J18A.
 For programming/debugging, the EDBG connects to the host PC through the USB Micro-B connector on the SAM C21 Xplained Pro Evaluation Kit.

-The application has the temperature sensor and EEPROM connected to the SAM C21 over I²C interface and the console (serial terminal) on a PC connected over USART interface (through USB to USART converter).
+The application has the temperature sensor and EEPROM connected to the SAM C21 over the I²C interface and the console (serial terminal) on a PC connected over the USART interface (through USB to USART converter).

 Note: Use the default address of 0x4F and 0x57 to access the temperature sensor (0x4F) and EEPROM (0x57) on the I/O1 Xplained Pro board.

 This project has been verified to work with the following versions of software tools: